redis/redis-doc/topics/cluster-tutorial.md

 ```

 This is not a very interesting program and we'll use a better one in a moment
-but we can already try what happens during a resharding when the program
+but we can already see what happens during a resharding when the program
 is running.

 Resharding the cluster